-As a result, ADs can help children with autism function better at home and in public.
-That means a child who may not cope otherwise, can engage with social groups and develop communication skills.
+As a result, they can help children with autism function better at home and in public.
+That means a child who may not cope otherwise can engage with social groups and develop communication skills.

 Autism is a neurodevelopmental disability that used to be called Asperger’s syndrome.
-Read more on why autism in girls might be harder to diagnose.
+Explore more about how dogs can help with Autism and why autism in girls might be harder to diagnose.